hillkim/react-full-menu/README.md

 # React-Full-Menu
- A customizable React side menu with desktop and mobile support
+ A customizable React side menu component  with desktop and mobile support

  ## Installation
  ### Run